zincware/MDSuite/docs/source/_installation/mac_silicon.rst

        which pip  # should point to a miniforge directory.

-    If this is not the case, you will need to look into adding these paths to your ~/.zshrc or ~/.bashrc or whichever rc file you rae using.
+    If this is not the case, you will need to look into adding these paths to your ~/.zshrc or ~/.bashrc or whichever rc file you are using.

 2.)
 Download :download:`environment.yml <../_static/environment.yml>`